bkeelapudi/weather_research_agentic_app/README.md

 # California Weather Travel Planner
+Multi-Agent Travel Application
+- This application uses Strands Agents SDK to find the best weather in California for Memorial Day weekend using OpenWeather API.
+- Uses Claude models for different agents.

-A multi-agent application that helps you find the best weather in California for Memorial Day weekend using the Strands Agents SDK and OpenWeather API.
-This application was built with the help of Amazon Q CLI and uses Amazon Bedrock Models.
+- This application was built with the help of Amazon Q CLI and uses Amazon Bedrock Models.

 ## Features